A one day trip into Arges county, in Romania…

 Their objective; illuminate the spiritual path of each, always on the base of love.
 Sharing cultures and philosophies (Christianity, Taoism, yoga, shamanism …)

-We were first at Schitul Negru Voda, in Cetatuia Valley.
+We went first at Schitul Negru Voda, in Cetatuia Valley.
 On a small hill, among many others, rests a small hamlet, built around a shrine.
 Manastirea Negru Voda.
 To get there, you have to zigzag on a winding path between huge rocks and through the woods.

 You will have to follow the steps of Jesus’ Cross, through panels of wood, lit candles.
 At the top, the view is beautiful, and you can rest at almost 900m above sea level, in a secret cave converted into a shrine.
 It was possible for us to participate in a meditation exercise based on slow breaths, eyes closed.
-I cannot really explain because I did not understand everything … Oana and I preferred to have fun chasing after us, in harmony with our surroundings.
+I cannot really explain because I did not understand everything … I preferred to have fun chasing after us, in harmony with our surroundings.
 On a small road that runs behind, we saw a Dacian painting.

 Our second stop was at the monastery of Namaiesti.
 Half dug into the rock, a strange sensation comes from building.
 After crossing a charming little village for people who want to approach the place, we entered the building, where a strange ceremony took place.

 While a priest chanting in a corner of the room, a dozen practitioners are prostrating in a line leading to the priest.
 The objective of this rite is unknown to me, but the rigor and devotion practitioners captivated me.
 The interior is decorated with a multitude of gilded objects, and circled beautifully with carved wooden seats.